Your weekly poem: THE WAY IT IS

 The messy truth

 I like to think of myself as a pious person, whose faith in a loving God is at the center of her life.
-But I have to concede that this more of an aspiration.
+But I have to concede that this is more of an aspiration.
 A wishful state.
 Reality is much more messy.

 The truth is that I’ve spent most of my life relying on my own understanding of things.
 Planning.
 Organising.
 Trying hard to be and stay in control of circumstances around me.
 And the older I get, the more I realise just how “out of control” life is, and the harder I strive to “be in control”.